-Trustees 2018 (pictured at end of page): Pauline Roche, RnR Organisation (Individual member) (Chair); Peter Hughes, Charity Bank (Vice Chair); Steven Simpson, Harborne Parish Lands Charity (Treasurer); Melinda Connelly, BBC Children in Need; Debbie Pippard, Barrow Cadbury Trust; David Owen, Rubery Owen Trust; Popinder Kaur, The Haven and Yvonne Gilligan, Edwards Trust.
+Trustees 2019 (pictured at end of page): Pauline Roche, RnR Organisation (Individual member) (Chair); Peter Hughes, Charity Bank (Vice Chair); Peter Hardisty, Harborne Parish Lands Charity (Treasurer); Melinda Connelly, BBC Children in Need; Debbie Pippard, Barrow Cadbury Trust; David Owen, Rubery Owen Trust; Popinder Kaur, The Haven and Yvonne Gilligan, Edwards Trust.

 The organisation is funded by its membership subscription and additional grants given by specific members.

-We were delighted to welcome Judy Dyke and Robert King to the newly-created role of Ambassador in 2015.
-They are helping us to raise the profile of WMFN and gain new members and supporters.
+We were delighted to welcome Judy Dyke and Robert King as our Ambassadors.
+They hep us to raise the profile of WMFN and gain new members and supporters.

 Judy Dyke is Partner in charge of the Private Client Department at Tyndallwoods.
 Recently, Judy was one of six finalists in the Solicitor of the Year sector of the Birmingham Law Society Legal Awards and is a winner of the Birmingham Law Society Legal Pro Bono Award.

 Judy is an enthusiastic charity worker.
 She is Patron of Edward’s Trust Supporting children and families who are facing loss and surviving bereavement.
 She also serves as Patron of Birmingham St Mary’s Hospice.
 Judy was nominated for the NatWest Venus Recognising Women in Business Awards and won the Greater Birmingham Region Lifetime Achievement Award.
 In 2019 Judy received an MBE in the New Year’s Honours.
 She was recognised for her work with charities and community in the Birmingham region.

 Retired career banker specialising in corporate finance.
 Robert has been involved in the charity world for over 40 years and was Secretary of the Harry Payne Trust for approaching 35 years until late 2014 when the administration was taken over by the Heart of England Community Foundation.
 Robert is an active Rotarian and a Parish Councillor for the village where he lives in Northamptonshire.
 He is treasurer of the Liberal Synagogue in Leicester.
 He is married with 2 daughters and six grandchildren.